dingusdev/dingusppc/README.md

 There are a few command line arguments one can enter when starting the program.

 ```
--r, --realtime
+-r, --run
 ```

-Run the emulator in runtime.
+Run the emulator.
+Currently only goes to an interpreter.

 ```
 -d, --debugger